arskom/spyne/src/rpclib/test/README.rst

 ----

 The WS-I test is written in Java.
-But unfortunately, it only focuses on Wsdl document and not the soap functionality itself.
+But unfortunately, it only focuses on Wsdl document and not the Soap functionality itself.
 We're looking for volunteers who'd like to work on writing Java interop tests for rpclib.

 To run the Wsdl tests, you should first get wsi-interop-tools package from